randombits-dev/randombits/src/content/standard-notes/creating-extensions.md

 **name** - The name that shows up under the editor picker

-**description** - This shows up under the list of installed extensions
+**description** - This shows up under the list of installed plugins

 **content_type** - "SN|Component" for everything but a theme

 **area** - "editor-editor" is the main editor area

-**version** - The version of your extension.
+**version** - The version of your plugin.

-**url** - The url of your extension HTML page
+**url** - The url of your plugin HTML page

-**download_url** (optional) - The url for Standard Notes to download the full extension distribution (HTML page, scripts, stylesheets, etc).
+**download_url** (optional) - The url for Standard Notes to download the full plugin distribution (HTML page, scripts, stylesheets, etc).
 Only the desktop version of the app uses this.
 It downloads the whole distribution so that you can use the app offline.
 However, this value is optional, because the desktop version will simply fallback to the using the regular "url" value if it is not specified.

-**latest_url** (optional) - The url for the desktop app to check whether it needs to download a new version of the extension.
+**latest_url** (optional) - The url for the desktop app to check whether it needs to download a new version of the plugin.
 It is only required if "download_url" is specified.
 The file it points at should be a json file containing a "version" property.
 The package.json or the ext.json file could be used for this, since they both contain the version.

 ## Deploy / Hosting

-The most common way to host an extension is through **Github Pages**.
-Not only is it the easiest way, but also users will trust your extension if it is hosted next to your source code.
+The most common way to host a plugin is through **Github Pages**.
+Not only is it the easiest way, but also users will trust your plugin if it is hosted next to your source code.

 ## Starter Template Repo